waitinfuture/emapreduce/intl.en-US/User Guide/Component authorization/HBase authorization.md

 # HBase authorization {#concept_e5l_2mb_bfb .concept}

-Without authorization, any account can perform any operations on the HBase cluster that includes disable table/drop table/major compact and so on.
+Without authorization, any account can perform any operations on the HBase cluster that includes disable table, drop table, major compact, and others.

 **Note:**

 For clusters without Kerberos authentication, users can forge identities to access to the cluster service even when HBase authorization is enabled.
-Therefore, we recommend that you create a cluster with high security mode \(i.e. supporting Kerberos\) as detailed in [Kerberos Security Document](https://help.aliyun.com/document_detail/57730.html?spm=5176.product28066.6.623.a91nzk).
+Therefore, we recommend that you create a cluster with high security mode \(i.e. supporting Kerberos\) as detailed in [Kerberos Security Document](intl.en-US/User Guide/Kerberos authentication/Introduction to Kerberos.md#).

 ## Add configuration {#section_q4z_qmb_bfb .section}